FNNDSC/cookiecutter-chrisapp/README.rst

 The app project name should be a valid python module name as described here https://www.python.org/dev/peps/pep-0008/#package-and-module-names.

-The interactive sript will ask you to choose between two types of ChRIS plugins.
+The interactive script will ask you to choose between two types of ChRIS plugins.

     i.  **fs** plugin app.
-This doesn't have an input directory as a positional argument (does have an output directory though) and always creates a new feed.
+This doesn't have an input directory as a positional argument (does have an output directory though) and always creates a new feed (data container) in the ChRIS system.
 So **fs** plugins are always the single root of a pipeline or tree of plugin executions.
+They are a way to add new data to the system that will then be processed by subsequent **ds** plugins.

     ii. **ds** plugin app.
 This has both input and output directories as positional arguments.
         It never generates a new feed. **ds** plugins can only be run after a **fs** plugin or another **ds** plugin as they require an input directory (which is the output of the previous plugin).

-    The first plugin of a pipeline would always be a **fs** plugin and the rest would be a chain of **ds** plugins creating files in the same single feed that was created by the root **fs** plugin.
+    The first plugin of a pipeline would always be a **fs** plugin and the rest would be a chain of **ds** plugins creating files in the same single feed that was created by the root **fs** plugin. **Most of the time you will be creating a ds plugin when integrating your software application in ChRIS**

 4. Create a new repository on https://github.com/**your_github_username** with the same name as the app project